neeru24/Metal-Sheet-Defect-Detector/CODE_OF_CONDUCT.md

 ## 🛡️ Reporting

-If you experience or witness unacceptable behavior, please report it confidentially to:

-📧 **ashutoshkumart82@gmail.com**

 All reports will be handled promptly, fairly, and with respect for the privacy of the reporter.
+Please contact me through the issue section of the repository

 ---